 But the committee never produced its report, and Supt.
 Graham Keegan’s proposal wasn’t implemented, because in early 1995 Republican legislators passed more bills to dismantle the environmental education program.
 SB 1348, sponsored by state Sen. John Huppenthal, R-Chandler, made environmental education optional in Arizona’s schools.
 And HB 2274, sponsored by Rep. Bowers, completely revised the program.
 The bill transferred all monies collected from the sales of “Environmental” specialty plates to the Arizona State Land Department.
-It instructed the Department to encourage each of the state’s approximately 30 local Natural Resource Conservation Districts (NRCDs) to establish an education center, so they could then apply to the Department for environmental education grants.
+It instructed the Department to encourage each of the approximately 30 local Natural Resource Conservation Districts (NRCDs) in the state to establish an education center, so they could then apply to the Department for environmental education grants.
 Critics pointed out that NRCDs, which are administered by the Land Department, were set up to serve the economic interests of local private landowners, especially ranchers.
 The Hereford NRCD in southeastern Arizona, for example, supported the Bureau of Land Management’s 2018 proposal to increase cattle grazing on the San Pedro Riparian National Conservation Area by about 375%.
 Rep. Bowers defended the change by claiming that NRCDs would provide a “broader spectrum of educational opportunities.”

 HB 2274 allowed the Land Department to direct up to 50% of the money generated from the sales of “Environmental” plates to the NRCDs.
 The rest of the money was to be administered for the Department by the AACEE.
 HB 2274 had also revised the membership of the AACEE.
 It increased its membership to 10, and allowed the Senate President and Speaker of the House to each appoint three members, instead of the Governor appointing all of them.
 The Governor, however, continued to have the power to designate the chair and vice-chair.
 The reconfigured AACEE was tasked with awarding environmental education grants to local schools.
 All of the grants distributed from the Land Department were required to be used for “environmental education programs that are based on current scientific information and include discussions of economic and social implications.”